Kaholo/kaholo-plugin-aws-ec2/README.md

 3. Region
 4. Subnet ID - The ID of the subnet.
 5. DryRun (boolean) - hecks whether you have the required permissions for the action, without actually making the request, and provides an error response.

-## Method: Modify Instance Type

-**Description**

-Modify the instance type of the instance(s) specified.
-You must stop all instance(s) specified before you can modify their instance type.
-This method calls ec2 [ModifyInstanceAttribute](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#modifyInstanceAttribute-property)

-**Parameters**
-1. Access Key - This is a parameter taken from the vault to access AWS
-2. Secret Key - This is a paramer taken from the vault to access AWS
-3. Region
-4. Instance IDs - Instance IDs of all instances you want to modify.
-Accepts either a string with one or multiple instance IDs, each seperated with a new line, or an Array of instance IDs strings passed from code.
-5. instanceType - The new [Instance Type](https://aws.amazon.com/ec2/instance-types/) to modify all specified instances to.

 ## Method: Create Internet Gateway